Early Intervention and Early Childhood Special Education and the Student Success Act

 Oregon Governor Kate Brown signed House Bill 3427, the Student Success Act, into law on May 20, 2019.
 The Act funds three accounts: the Early Learning Account; the Student Investment Account; and the Statewide Education Initiatives.

-Oregon’s Early Intervention/Early Childhood Special Education (EI/ECSE) Services provides a seamless system to support the developmental and educational needs of children ages birth to five and their families.
-EI/ECSE programs ensure that children who qualify for special education receive a Free and Appropriate Public Education (FAPE) as required in the Individuals with Disabilities Act (IDEA).
+Oregon’s Early Intervention/Early Childhood Special Education (EI/ECSE) Services provide a seamless system to support the developmental and educational needs of children ages birth to five and their families.
+EI/ECSE programs ensure that children who qualify for special education receive a Free and Appropriate Public Education (FAPE), as required in the Individuals with Disabilities Act (IDEA).

-The local EI/ECSE program can provide a free screening and/or evaluation for children ages birth to five.
-Screenings help to look at a child’s development and whether special education supports can help to build skills to further the child’s individual developmental progress.
+Local EI/ECSE programs provide free screenings or evaluations for children ages birth to five.
+Screenings and evaluations look at children’s development and whether special education supports can build skills to further individual developmental progress.

-- Social/Emotional skills- how they play, how they respond to others including children or adults
+- Social/Emotional skills- how they play with and respond to other children and adults

-- Cognitive skills- what and how a child learns and problem solve
+- Cognitive skills- how they learn and problem solve

 Referral for EI/ECSE Services